2020 Delhi riots: 23 February and incitement

 On 23 February between 3.30 p.m. and 4 p.m., BJP leader Kapil Mishra and his supporters reached a protest site at Maujpur Chowk "to give an answer to Jaffrabad [blockade]".
 Mishra then spoke out in a rally against the CAA protesters (Note: Previously, on 17 December 2019, violence occurred during the CAA-protests in the Seelampur area, in North East Delhi.
 On 3 January 2020, DCP Surya told media that adequate security personnel and proper security arrangements were in place in the Seelampur area and no further gatherings and violence were expected.) and threatened to take matters into his own hands if the police failed to disperse the protesters from the Jaffrabad and Chand Bagh areas in three days' time.
-This has been widely reported to be the major inciting factor; however, Mishra rejects the allegations.
+This has been widely reported to be the major inciting factor; however, Mishra rejects the characterisation that he did anything wrong.

 At approximately 4 p.m., protesters were reported to have hurled stones at the pro-CAA gathering at Maujpur Chowk and near a temple.
 Between 9 and 11 p.m., clashes broke out between the anti-CAA and pro-CAA demonstrators in Karawal Nagar, Maujpur Chowk, Babarpur and Chand Bagh.
 Vehicles were gutted and shops were destroyed.
-The police used baton charge and tear gas to disperse the crowd.
+The police used baton charges and tear gas to disperse the crowd.
 Seven hundred emergency calls were made to the police control room that day.